ajitabhpandey/ansible-oracle/README.md

 # Ansible Playbooks

 Few ansible playbooks have been stitched together to deploy the stack.
+Each of these playbooks can be used independent of each other.
+ORDS and Tomcat are linked together as ords is the application need to run in a Java application server, but minor changes can remove that dependency.

 ## main.yml

+This playbook includes other playbooks which are to be run on the target.

 ### Variables

+None so far.

 ## ora18cxe.yml